Mzatlin/The-D5V-2-Massacre/README.md

     -If the Player reaches a certain radio, and has completed all 5 minigames, a completion event will fire off <br />
     -After 5 seconds, the player will be taken to a completion screen, where they can either replay the game, or exit the application <br />

+   -Locked Doors <br />
+   -Some doors are locked and require a key to open <br />
+   -If the player either loots a certain body, or complete 4 radio minigames, they will receive a key to a certain door <br />
+   -Upon interaction with one of the locked doors, if the correct key is found in the player's inventory, the door will open <br />